 Students are encouraged to take courses for which they are qualified wherever the courses are offered at the University of Rochester to fulfill academic goals.
 Admission to certain courses requires special permission.
 Usually, this means permission of the instructor, whose permission code is needed, or whose signature is then required on the registration form.
 Special requirements must be met in the following instances:

 Applied Music Courses at the Eastman School of Music.
 Students desiring to enroll in one of these courses should consult the Music Advisor on the River Campus.
-Application forms for applied music courses are available from the Music Office, Todd Union.
+Application forms for applied music courses are available from the Music Office in Dewey Hall.

 Audited Courses.
 If a student plans to participate in class sessions and work without earning a grade for a course, and without earning credit toward a degree, the course may be included in the class schedule at the time of registration.
 There is no extra cost for matriculated full-time students, but permission of the instructor is necessary.
 The audited course does not appear on the transcript.

 Graduate Courses.
 Qualified undergraduates may, with the written permission of the instructor and the approval of their dean on a drop/add form, register for graduate-level courses.
 (Graduate courses in the Simon School are normally not available to undergraduates.)

 Honors Seminars.
 Special application is required in some cases.
 Courses and restrictions are listed in the schedule of courses.